lkndl/ab12phylo/README.md

 pip install --upgrade pip
 pip install .
 ```

+*Note: This will in fact install AB12PHYLO and its python3 dependencies to your regular
+python3.
+The external tools will be in your conda environment.*

 [tmux](https://askubuntu.com/questions/8653/how-to-keep-processes-running-after-ending-ssh-session/220880#220880) is recommended for remote runs.
 AB12PHYLO is not on Bioconda or PyPI.